weaveworks/weave-gitops-private/docs/weps/WEP-001-Weave-gitops-core.md

 ##### Opinions

-*   The default directory structure for the wego repo is depicted in [Wego Directory Structure](#wego-directory-structure)
+*   If no wego repo is passed, the GitOps automation manifests will be put in the application repo
 *   The application manifests are contained under a single directory within the application repo.
 *   We will perform all git operations on a branch
 *   The wego repo will be private